Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: A bird's eye view of the problem

-To show that $\hat M(n)$ has indeed such a behaviour, in the Part B of this paper we will present a {\em global approach} to this function which involves the prime number distribution along the series of square-free numbers, the average number of prime divisors, the Erd\H{o}s-Kac theorem for square-free numbers, etc. Moreover, we will rely on the law of iterated logarithm which describes the magnitude of the fluctuations of a random walk \cite{Feller} to argue that\footnote{For the original Mertens function $M(x)$ such a behavior (with different coefficient) was also conjectured in \cite{Churchhouse} on the basis of some computer studies: the analysis pursued here not only significantly enlarges the set of theoretical tools which allows us to establish the validity of the formula (\ref{sqrtloglog}) but also provides for the first time a very robust support to the random behaviour of any sufficiently large subsequence of $\{\mathcal{S}_n\}$ on the basis of many and very sophisticate statistical tests.} \beq \limsupn \, \frac{| \hat M(n)| }{\sqrt{2 n \log\log n}} \,= \, 1 , \eeq where ``a.s.'' stands for ``almost surely'', in a probabilistic sense, i.e. with probability equal to $1$ \cite{Feller}.
+To show that $\hat M(n)$ has indeed such a behaviour, in the Part B of this paper we will present a {\em global approach}\footnote{As it will become clear in Sections \ref{globalapproach1} and \ref{globalapproach2}, the terminology {\em global approach} refers to the possibility of studying the function $\hat M(n)$ by grouping globally and at once large sets of its coefficients $\hat\mu(k)$.
+In contrast, we will refer to the {\em local property} of the function $\hat M(n)$ when we focus our attention just on the individual coefficients $\hat \mu(k)$.} to this function which involves the prime number distribution along the series of square-free numbers, the average number of prime divisors, the Erd\H{o}s-Kac theorem for square-free numbers, etc. Moreover, we will rely on the law of iterated logarithm which describes the magnitude of the fluctuations of a random walk \cite{Feller} to argue that, asymptotically, for the fluctuations of the function $\hat M(n)$ we have\footnote{For the original Mertens function $M(x)$ such a behavior (with different coefficient) was also conjectured in \cite{Churchhouse} on the basis of some computer studies: the analysis pursued here not only significantly enlarges the set of theoretical tools which leads to understand the validity of the formula (\ref{sqrtloglog}) but also provides for the first time a very robust support to the random behavior of any sufficiently large subsequence of $\{\mathcal{S}_n\}$ on the basis of many and very sophisticated statistical tests.} \beq \limsupn \, \frac{| \hat M(n)| }{\sqrt{2 n \log\log n}} \,= \, 1 , \eeq where ``a.s.'' stands for ``almost surely'', in a probabilistic sense, i.e. with probability equal to $1$ \cite{Feller}.
 As is well known, this law of iterated logarithm applies to all Brownian motion random sequences \beq R(n) \,=\, \sum_{k=1}^n a_k , a_m \,=\,\{\pm 1\}\,\,\,, \eeq where $a_k$ are random uncorrelated variables.
 The quantity $\hat M(n)/\sqrt{2 n \log\log n}$ is plotted in Figure \ref{Mertenseq}.a for $n \leq 10^6$ and compared in Figure \ref{Mertenseq}.b with the behavior of an analogous quantity $R(n)/\sqrt{2 n \log\log n}$ computed for several random uncorrelated sequences.
-These figures have a purely illustrative scope of the brownian motion behavior of the restricted Mertens sequence which, as we will establish in great detail later, persists to all scales, i.e. no matter how we enlarge the interval in which we study this sequence.
+These figures are purely illustrative of the brownian motion behavior of the restricted Mertens sequence which, as we will explicitly check in great detail later, persists to all scales, i.e. no matter how much we enlarge the interval in which we study this sequence.